nicoolas25/teaching-ruby/README.md

 1. Learn what software development is.
 2. Learn what the web is and how you can write software for it.

+## Notes

+This is a work in progress, a lot of pieces are moving.
+You can help them find a better by getting in touch with me about it!

 [why-software]: https://henrikwarne.com/2014/12/08/5-reasons-why-software-developer-is-a-great-career-choice/